litespeedtech/ols-docker-env/README.md

 ```
 bash bin/domain.sh [-A, --add] example.com
 ```
+> Please ignore SSL certificate warnings from the server.
+They happen if you haven't applied the certificate.
 ### Deleting a Domain and Virtual Host
 ```
 bash bin/domain.sh [-D, --del] example.com